louis11-le/ai-book-seeker/README.md

 ## Project Overview

 AI Book Seeker is a next-generation, AI-powered platform for book discovery.
 Designed for parents, educators, and curious readers, it combines chat and voice interfaces, advanced semantic search, and explainable recommendations.
-The system is built with a modular, production-ready architecture for rapid feature development and real-world integrations.
+The system is built with a modular, production-ready architecture featuring LangGraph multi-agent workflow orchestration for rapid feature development and real-world integrations.

 ---